ShovalBenjer/phantom-reach/README.md

 *   **Visual Effects:** Includes components for rendering visual effects, potentially enhancing the interactive experience.
 *   **Device Detection:** Adapts behavior or features based on the user's device (desktop vs. mobile) using `device-detector-js`.

+## Demo Preview
+The video below demonstrates the core functionality of Phantom Reach in action.
+It provides a walkthrough of the user experience, from initial input to final output, showcasing how the system handles tasks such as data ingestion, real-time processing, and complaint resolution using our AI-powered pipeline.
+This visual overview is designed to give a quick and intuitive understanding of the product’s capabilities.

 ## Technologies Used